RevenueHunt/docs/docs/how-to-guides/install-app.md

     4. Follow the [Success Checklist](https://docs.revenuehunt.com/reference/dashboard/#success-checklist) to create and publish your quiz.
     5. Drive traffic to your quiz and start getting sales and leads!

+=== "Shopify V2"

+    1. Navigate to our [Shopify App Store listing](https://apps.shopify.com/product-recommendation-quiz-revenuehunt) and click on “Add app”.
+    2. Grant permissions to connect our app to your Shopify.
+    3. In your Shopify dashboard, go to “Apps” and click on the **Shop Quiz: Product Recommender** to open it.
+    4. From the right-hand side Shopify App menu, select `Switch to V2`.
+    5. Confirm app access and permissions.
+    6. Follow the instructions in the [App Manual](https://docs.revenuehunt.com/reference/app-settings/#switch-to-v1) to switch back to the original version of the app.

 === "WooCommerce"

     1. Install and activate [WooCommerce](https://woocommerce.com/) if you haven’t already done so.